Roger Duffy (American football)

-Roger Thomas Duffy (born July 16, 1967) is an American former professional football center and guard.
-He played in the National Football League (NFL) for the New York Jets from 1990 to 1997 and for the Pittsburgh Steelers from 1998 to 2001.
-He was selected by the Jets in the eighth round of the 1990 NFL draft.
+Roger Thomas Duffy (born July 16, 1967) is an American former professional football player who was a center and guard in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was selected by the Jets in the eighth round of the 1990 NFL draft.
+He played for the New York Jets from 1990 to 1997 and for the Pittsburgh Steelers from 1998 to 2001.